-During the year, the Remuneration Committee reviewed current remuneration policies of the Company for its staff and of its Directors by reference to market comparables, reviewed the director's remuneration (if any) for the proposed appointment of Mr. ZHAO Tian as Executive Director and a member of the Remuneration Committee, reviewed and amended its terms of reference, and made recommendations for the Board.
+During the year, the Remuneration Committee reviewed current remuneration policies of the Company for its staff and of its Directors by reference to market comparables, reviewed the proposed change of composition following the resignation of Dr. WANG Ching, and made recommendations for the Board.